Title

 Regulated Sharps

-North Carolina law requires special handling of hypodermic needles, razor blades, scalpels, lancets, syringes with/without needles, slide covers, and specimen tubes.
-Please dispose of these items in a hard-walled waste container.
-At UNC-CH research laboratories, biohazardous sharps are collected in red, plastic containers available from Fisher Scientific (stock # 14830124 for contaminated, 1482664B for non-contaminated).
-These containers must bear the biohazard symbol and marked with an “x” using autoclave indicator tape.
-Federal OSHA regulations (29 CFR 1910.1030, Bloodborne Pathogens) require biohazard laboratories to minimize their use of sharps whenever possible and that needles not be recapped, purposely bent, broken, or otherwise manipulated by hand.
-To avoid accidents and prevent overfilling of the sharps waste containers, remove the waste containers for disposal when they are 2/3 full.
+North Carolina law requires special handling of hypodermic needles, razor blades, scalpels, lancets, syringes with or without needles, slide covers, and specimen tubes.
+Please dispose of these items in a hard-walled appropriate container (Figure 12.6).
+At UNC-CH research laboratories, biohazardous sharps are collected in red, plastic containers available from any major scientific supplier.
+The laboratories and departments are responsible for supplying sharps containers to their reseachers.
+Biohazard containers must bear the biohazard symbol and be marked with an “x” using autoclave indicator tape.
+Federal OSHA regulations (29 CFR 1910.1030, Bloodborne Pathogens) require biohazard laboratories to minimize their use of sharps whenever possible and state that needles must not be recapped, purposely bent, broken, or otherwise manipulated by hand.
+To avoid injuries and prevent overfilling, remove the waste containers for disposal when they are 2/3 full.
 When removing the sharps container from a biosafety cabinet, always decontaminate the exterior of the container.
 Containers of sharps contaminated with biohazardous waste materials should be autoclaved inside of an orange autoclavable bag marked with autoclave indicator tape forming an “x” over the bag’s biohazard symbol.
 After autoclaving is complete, the bags with the containers of sharps can be disposed of with the regular trash.
-Non-hazardous sharps should be placed in the white plastic sharps containers.
-The non-hazardous sharps containers should be disposed of in regular trash once they are 2/3 full.

 Other Regulated Sharps